metaneutrons/snapdog2/docs/blueprint/22-dry-transformation-architecture.md

 ## 24.1.
 Overview

-This blueprint defines the comprehensive DRY (Don't Repeat Yourself) transformation architecture implemented in SnapDog2, establishing enterprise-grade standards for identifier management, code maintainability, and type safety.
+This blueprint defines the comprehensive DRY (Don't Repeat Yourself) transformation architecture implemented in SnapDog2, establishing standards for identifier management, code maintainability, and type safety.
 The transformation eliminates all hardcoded strings from the notification and command systems through a sophisticated attribute-based architecture.

 ## 24.2.
 Architectural Principles